Learning Outcomes:

 If you intend to submit before the deadline (and not utilise the late penalty allowance), then make sure you have pushed all your commits to your remote GitHub repository before the deadline.

-After the 2-day late penalty allowance, we will clone your remote repository.
 To determine if you have a late submission, we use the GitHub server timestamp.
 If the timestamp is after the deadline, then it is late.

 Remember: your commits need to be pushed and in the remote repository within the 48 hours, not only timestamped!.